im-muhammadumair/All_Piaic_Assignments_2024_Cloud_Native_Generative_AI/README.md

 # All_Piaic_Assignments_2024_Cloud_Native_Generative_AI
+Assalamualaikum,
-Assalamualaikum I am Muhammad Umair and I am a student of PIAIC and I am in "Applied native generative ai" and i am doing very good and providing some assignemtns and task and it might be helpful for all of you.
+I am Muhammad Umair, a student of PIAIC, currently enrolled in the "Applied Native Generative AI" program.
+I am doing well in the course and have been working on some assignments and tasks that might be helpful for everyone.